Purpose

 Operational behavior

-Design client logic for streaming workloads and transient network failure.- Rate limits:
+Design client logic for streaming workloads and transient network failure.- The stream closes after

 Retry guidance